cn-uofbasel/tremola/docLookup/DiscoveryProtocol.md

  -> My idea for that is to add it in the database if the signing is correct, and update it when a new reply comes in, choosing the best of each.

-Furthermore, it is possible for the Initiator to start the handshake (step 3) with more than one user.
-The reply (step 4) can help to make this decision, considering for example its existence, its timing, etc. The Initiator can then abort the peering by not closing the handshake (step 5).

-_____
-To include :
-- an opcode to describe the message's goal
-- Does a dormant entry need to be discarded / not trusted anymore, i.e. does the entries have a time-to-live?

-To do:
-- fix signature
-- fix thread dying
-- add lookup query in the contact database
-- add a GUI response to a successful lookup